-There is a residential field course on Millport, on the Isle of Cumbrae, Scotland where you will study coastal and upland habitats, and our research ethos is developed and fostered from the start through practicals and tutorials.
+During this residential field course on the Isle of Cumbrae, you will study coastal and upland habitats, where your research ethos is developed and fostered from the start through practicals and tutorials.

 Integrated Masters (MBiol)

-Most of Year 4 is devoted to a research project, allowing you to work alongside our experts to explore a specific topic in biology.
+Your extended research project is the pinnacle of your MBiol studies and can be field or lab-based.
+Most of year 4 is devoted to your research project, allowing you to work alongside our experts to explore a specific topic in biology.
 This helps to develop the high-level research and professional skills that will serve you well in your future career.

 Part time study